seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 9) write the jenkins pipeline?

-10)How do u configure master slave configuration?
+10) How do u configure master slave configuration?

-11)Plug-ins used in Jenkins?
+11) Plug-ins used in Jenkins?

-12)How to take backup of Jenkins machine?
+12) How to take backup of Jenkins machine?

-13)Explain the CICD process?
+13) Explain the CICD process?

-14)how do you call the variables in pipeline?
+14) how do you call the variables in pipeline?

-15)how do you pass the secret in jenkins pipeline?
+15) how do you pass the secret in jenkins pipeline?

 16) PING threat in jenkins?
 17) How to transfer the console log for a particular jenkins build?